BlackBerry unveils new mid-market Leap smartphone

 The company also said it planned to roll out two more models over the course of the next months, both with a keyboard.

-BlackBerry, once a must-have device for business executives and government officials because of its pioneering secure email service, has hemorrhaged market share to Apple's iPhone and rivals running on Google's Android software.
+BlackBerry, once a must-have device for business executives and government officials because of its pioneering secure email service, has haemorrhaged market share to Apple's (AAPL.O) iPhone and rivals running on Google's (GOOGL.O) Android software.

 In a bid to remain relevant, the company has pivoted in the last year to focus much more on its software business and core strengths such as data security.
 However, the company has stressed it remains committed to its devices business.

-At MWC last year, BlackBerry unveiled the Z3, priced at under $200 and built as part of a tie-up with FIH Mobile, the Hong Kong-listed unit of Taiwanese electronics company Foxconn Technology Co.
+At MWC last year, BlackBerry unveiled the Z3, priced at under $200 and built as part of a tie-up with FIH Mobile (2038.HK), the Hong Kong-listed unit of Taiwanese electronics company Foxconn Technology Co (2354.TW).
 The Z3 was aimed at reviving BlackBerry sales in emerging markets such as Indonesia, but failed to make much of an impact.

 With the new devices, BlackBerry hopes to fight its way back in the smartphone segment.
 "We expect to stabilize revenue and return to growth," Chen said, declining to give a time frame.